 - Because they are easier/cheaper to manufacture (smaller surface area than a square cover)

-If you want to go a step further, you can research examples of brainteaser questions and answers online.
-Keep in mind that it will be difficult to predict EXACTLY which brainteaser questions you are likely to hear.
+If you want to go a step further, you can research examples of these questions and answers online.
+Keep in mind that it will be difficult to predict EXACTLY which questions you are likely to hear.
 However, it certainly can’t hurt to work out your critical thinking “muscles” a little bit.

 Just don’t neglect the other critical components of your interview preparation (including practice) to stress about brainteaser questions.